Motiflets -- Simple and Accurate Detection of Motifs in Time Series: Conclusion

 \section{Conclusion}

-Often the first step in analyzing unlabelled time series is motif discovery, used to derive hypotheses from the data based on similar, frequent subsequences.
+Often the first step in analyzing unlabelled TS is motif discovery, used to derive hypotheses from the data based on similar, frequent subsequences.
 However, existing tools for MD show a high variance in the discovered motifs depending on the given input parameter.
 If these parameters are set incorrectly this leads to the discovery of pure noise.
-In this paper, we presented a novel definition for motif set discovery, named $k$-Motiflets, which are the sets of subsequences with exactly $k$ approximate repeats and highest similarity in a given time series.
+In this paper, we presented a novel definition for motif set discovery, named $k$-Motiflets, which are the sets of subsequences with exactly $k$ approximate repeats and highest similarity in a given TS.
 We argued that the value of $k$ is much easier to set by a user than the usually used parameter $r$, which is the maximal similarity of a motif set.
 We presented an approximate and an exact algorithm for finding $k$-Motiflets and proved that the former is a $2$-approximation of the latter, which has exponential runtime in $k$.
 We also presented two algorithms along with our $k$-Motiflets for automatically learning appropriate values for $l$ and $k$ without any a-priori knowledge of the motifs.
-By qualitative and quantitative evaluation on up to five real-world use cases, we showed that the approximate algorithm produces better motifs than all its competitors at lower runtimes, and that its results come very close to the exact algorithm despite an exponentially lower runtime.
+By qualitative and quantitative evaluation on six real-world and 25 semi-synthetic use cases, we showed that the approximate algorithm produces better motifs than all its competitors at lower runtimes, and that its results come very close to the exact algorithm despite an exponentially lower runtime.
 Future work will consider variable length or multivariate motif discovery.
+We envision new and better elbow detection methods in the case of time series where no motif set is present, violating our assumptions, and also addressing the blind spot of k-Motiflets detecting distinct motif sets of the same size.